ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 > Include source code and answer the questions.
 You can highlight interesting comparison results with screenshots for example.

-## Task 2: Digital COVID Certificate
+## Task 2: Digital COVID Certificate (DCC)

 COVID-19 has been a nuisance of the past two years.
 Just recently, there has been a lot of discussion and usage of the COVID-19 Passport (or more precisely, The European Digital Covid Certificate (DCC)) on verification of the vaccasine status, confirmation of recent Rapid Antigen Test (RAT) or Nucleic acid aplification test (NAAT) and confirmed recovery status.

 But how does it work?
-In this exercise, we will take a brief look on practical public-key cryptography and its usage on certificate generation and signing.
+In this exercise, we will take a brief look on practical public-key cryptography and its usage on certificate generation and use cases.
-We don't try to understand the underlying math - at least yet.
-Finally, we demonstrate a simple application of COVID-19 Password and how one could be created.
+Finally, we demonstrate a simple application of COVID-19 Password and how one simple implementation works.

-How safe it is?
+Note also that for example TLS certificates on your browser work by using same principles.

 ### Task 2.1.
 Public and private key generation